melle002/ISTA420/Homework/ista420homework08.md

 ##### 2. When using INSERT SELECT, do you use a subquery (derived table)?
 Under what circumstances do you not use a subquery?
 A standard Select querry is used.
 According to the rules I see no reason why you couldn't use a subquerry as well.
 It depends how indepth or complicated the result needs to be.
 ##### 3. What is the operand for the INSERT EXEC statement?
-@
+Stored procedure or a Dynamic SQL Batch
 ##### 4. How would you use the INSERT INTO statement?
-by stating the table then the columns(optional) and passing the values
+by stating the table(optional, will create the table) then the columns(optional) and passing the values
 ##### 5. What are the parameters to the BULK INSERT statement?
 taget table, source file, and options
 ##### 6. Does IDENTITY guarantee uniqueness?
 If not, how do you guarantee uniqueness?